nesimozgun/Solana-Bootcamp/README.md

 This is a smart contract designed to manage non-fungible tokens (NFTs).
 The contract provides essential functionalities for minting, burning, and transferring NFTs.

+NFTs created here are related to music videos published on social media and they have attributes as "video_url", "publisher", "category".

 ## Functionalities

 ### Mint